theroshanron/facebook_ads_marketing_mastery/facebook_engagement.md

     - 3 seconds of video - See if audience let the video play for 3 seconds
     - 10 seconds of video - An indication that audience was at lease hooked by the intro
     - Average video time and audience retention

+## Important guidelines
+- Upload the video directly to facebook and do not add YouTube video links
+  - Facebook favors the native content which keeps the user on Facebook
+- Establish relevance based on the interest and should be entertaining
+- Brand your videos with the logo in the corner.
+- State call to action middle and end of the video